Zelenskiy gives his first interview with Russian journalists: “This is not just a war. Everything is much worse”

 I will finish the thought with which we started ...
 Maybe for a long time – but forgive me.

-This destabilization did not pass.
+This destabilisation did not pass.
 But there was an escalation both in the plans within our country of those political groups about which I told you, and in the plans of external groups [from] the Russian Federation.
-I don’t know what was reported up there in Russia, but they probably said that we are waiting for you here - with flowers and smiles.
+I don’t know what was reported up there in Russia, but they probably said that we are waiting for you here – with flowers and smiles.
 That the situation is very bad, the incumbent president is not supported, the incumbent [ruling] party is not supported.
 Can!

 I am 99.9% sure of this.
 I just wouldn't throw words around in this situation.

 Actually, that's how it was said: the ice has broken, gentlemen.
-And when they saw that things were going a little wrong, naturally [they came up with] a parallel way out — of course, to neutralize as much as possible those who would stabilize the situation in power.
+And when they saw that things were going a little wrong, naturally [they came up with] a parallel way out – of course, to neutralise as much as possible those who would stabilise the situation in power.
 And when there is war, who can guarantee stability?
-Only the president - because martial law.
+Only the president – because martial law.
 By virtue of authority, by virtue of the current legislation of independent Ukraine.

 Tikhon Dzyadko.
 Vladimir Alexandrovich, I just wanted to ask about what is happening these days, about military operations, about the war.
 In recent weeks, one of the worst hot spots has been Mariupol.
 We know that the city is almost completely destroyed, and about the humanitarian catastrophe that the population of Mariupol is experiencing.
 However, who controls the city now?
 There are conflicting messages about this.